Employer’s services during the local government pilots on employment

-All employer and business services offered by TE offices will still be available to employers in the local government trial areas.
+All employer and business services offered by TE offices will still be available to employers in the local government pilot areas.
 For example, the employer can notify the TE Office of a vacancy, receive help in the development of personnel, in change situations and in matters related to work permits.
 The contact details of business advisors can be found on the website of the TE Offices.

 The employer may further notify the TE Office of the vacancy, investment opportunity or a work trial opportunity.
-If there is a local government trial in progress in the employer's area, the employer may also notify those responsible for the trial, if he so wishes.
+If there is a local government pilot in progress in the employer's area, the employer may also notify those responsible for the trial, if he so wishes.
 Only exceptions are job alternation leaves, which are managed only by the TE Office.

 Requests for contact, job advertisements, work trial opportunities and jobs for which pay subsidy is paid submitted through the employer's E-Services are always referred to the TE Office for processing.

-When filling in a pay subsidy application, the employer must know whether he or she is applying for a pay subsidy from the TE Office or from a local government trial.
-The easiest way to find out this is to ask the person being recruited with a pay subsidy whether he or she is a customer of a local government trial or a TE Office.
+When filling in a pay subsidy application, the employer must know whether he or she is applying for a pay subsidy from the TE Office or from a local government pilot.
+The easiest way to find out this is to ask the person being recruited with a pay subsidy whether he or she is a customer of a local government pilot or a TE Office.
 If the customer has received a pay subsidy card, the correct authority must have been entered in the card.
 In unclear cases, it is a good idea to ask the person to be recruited to find out about the matter from his or her own expert or from the telephone service for personal customers.

 It is a good idea to apply for pay subsidy well in advance of the starting date of the employment relationship, as the employer must receive a positive pay subsidy decision before the employee with a pay subsidy can start his or her work.